 - Students are advised to complete the lower division preparation for the major prior to transfer.
-High demand majors may require lower division preparation completion as a program entrance criteria. - Students are encouraged to complete the entire general education pattern prior to transfer.
-Students who complete the CSU General Education pattern on page 102 or the IGETC pattern on page 104 can request to have their general education certified as complete.
+High demand majors may require lower division preparation completion as program entrance criteria. - Students are encouraged to complete an entire general education pattern prior to transfer so they can request to have their general education certified as complete.
 This means that no additional lower division general education courses will be required to graduate from the transfer institution. - Students who wish to transfer with freshman or sophomore standing must consult a counselor to determine feasibility and entrance requirements. - Students are advised to file their applications for the CSU system as follows for priority consideration: